 When asked what kind of industry the commission was looking for, Chairman William C. Cusack replied, “Certainly not the old fashioned smoke stacks and rubbish heaps.
 We’re looking for modern, good-looking buildings that harmonize with the landscape and architecture of Winchester.
 We’re looking for low-cut buildings with shrubs and campus-type lawns.”5

 As a manifestation of its interest in light industry, in January 1960, the Board of Selectmen approved the creation of a 5.6-acre electronics park off Cross Street, known as the Parkway Electronics Park.
 Groundbreaking occurred in 1961 for the first building, leased to the Atlee Corp. of Woburn.
-The Diamond Antenna & Microwave Corporation moved there from River Street in 1956.
 Other businesses have included Dynamic Measurements Corp., developers of a line of data conversion products, and University Press.

 In 1961, Town Meeting approved a Light Industrial Zone.
 As parcels were rezoned to that new zone, the old industrial zone eventually disappeared.
 The major available piece of industrial land in the 1960s was the Beggs & Cobb site.
 While the Commission advised and tried to facilitate industrial redevelopment, the parcel of 11-12 acres proved difficult to sell with existing zoning.
 After Town Meeting created an apartment zone in 1964, the site was purchased for the Parkview apartment building.